Saboteur777/craftcms-nginx-docker/README.md

 This will change both the UID and GID of `nginx` user (which is the default to run nginx) to 1000.

 ### Override upstream setting
 In case your `docker-compose.yml` calls the service containing PHP other than `php`, you have to change your upstream settings.
-Just add a simple `.conf` file to your Dockerfile build process, with the following content:
+Just add a simple `.conf` file to your Dockerfile build process, with the following content (you should change `trololo` to the name of your PHP service, of course):

 **.docker/upstream-override.conf**
 ```